zemendaniel/groupchat/README.md

 - Local configuration: user settings stored per user profile.
 - Optional password for rooms/sessions (secure, encrypted communication).
 - Light on resources and quick to launch.
+- Important note: Currently, messages aren’t saved after closing the app, as I don’t believe that aligns with the app’s design or purpose.

 ## How does it work?
 - The app sends UDP broadcast messages and listens for UDP broadcast messages.